+Percentage of ownership December December Name investor Name of investee Scope of business 31, 2022 31, 2021 Description Tianjin Yoshi Yoshi Co.
+Guangzhou Yoshi Yoshi Food Co., Developing, manufacturing, and 80.85 % 80.94 % Note 3 Ltd. (Guangzhou Yoshi Yoshi Co.) selling of dairy products and related services
-Note 1: The Company, directly or indirectly, holds 89.97% shares of NBP Co.

-Note 2: The Company, directly or indirectly, holds 99.65% shares of Dian Shui Lou Co. and Namchow Gastronomy Consulting Co.

-Note 3: Namchow Food CO., has submitted the application for A-share listing of the securities market of China, thus the board of directors of the Company has approved the resolution for the subsidiary cash capital increase and award new shares of restricted stock on April 28, 2021 and on November 12,2021, and the Company ownership percentage to the subsidiary decrease from 96.15% to 81.73% and then to 80.94%.

-Note 4: Namchow BVI Co. has approved the resolution to transfer dividends payable \$64,823 thousand for Lucky Co., to the capital increase on September 26, 2021, and Lucky Co., ownership percentage to the subsidiary increased from 90.39% to 93%.
+- Note 1: The Company, directly or indirectly, holds 89.97% shares of NBP Co. - Note 2: The Company, directly or indirectly, holds 99.65% shares of Dian Shui Lou Co. and Namchow Gastronomy Consulting Co. - Note 3: Nanchow Food Co., has submitted the application for A-share listing in the security market of China, thus, the board of directors of the Company has approved the resolution for the subsidiary to increase capital by cash injection and to award new shares of restricted stock on April 28, 2021 and on November 12, 2021.
+As the result, the Company's ownership percentage in the subsidiary decreased from 96.15% to 81.73% and then to 80.94%.
+In addition, due to the board of directors resolved to issue the remaining restricted shares on October 28, 2022 and the Company's ownership percentage in the subsidiary decreased further from 80.94% to 80.85%.. - Note 4: Nanchow BVI Co., has approved the resolution on September 28,2021 to transfer dividends payable of \$64,823 thousand to Lucky Co., as capital increase.
+As the result, the Company's ownership percentage in the subsidiary increased from 90.39% to 93.00%. - Note 5: Chow Food Co., designated December 12, 2022 as the liquidation date and is currently in the liquidation process.